 According to Karen Thompson Walker, author of The Age of Miracles, fear is a form of storytelling.
 The story that the collective fears of the captain and crew of the Essex told them was that cannibalism (even though a rumor) was the worst of all possible outcomes.
 Because this fear was so lurid, it caused them to underplay the very real and probable outcome of death by starvation given a 4000 mile journey.

 I see a direct connection to parenting.
 Often we underplay very real (and probable) concerns because of sensational (and statistically far less significant) fears.
 Every spring, I host a college series to inform SAS parents and families about issues concerning financing a college education as well as college admissions and parenting through the process.
-There is a lot of hype in media about the difficulty of getting into college when in fact more than 50% of four-year colleges/universities accept 75% or more of their applicants.
-What seems to be less talked about is not getting into college, but actually completing the college degree.
+There is a lot of hype in media about the difficulty of getting into college when, in fact, more than 50% of four-year colleges/universities accept 75% or more of their applicants.
+What seems to be less talked about is actually completing the college degree.
 It is much more sensational to talk about a handful of colleges who admit less than 10% of their applicant pool.
 I think a more productive conversation would start with the question, “Apart from the ability to pay, what does it take for a student to complete an undergraduate degree?” followed by the question, “What am I doing today to insure that my student has the qualities/skills that it takes to accomplish this task…preferably in four years?”

 So besides money concerns, what are some of the very real “risk” factors that cause student to drop out of college?
 Take a look: